Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Results: Preparation of product and bracelet states

 \Cref{fig:z_half_product_depth_ratio} shows the ratio of success probabilities at $p=2$ relative to $p=1$.
 Although variability and uncertainty preclude a full fitting-based analysis, the increase in success probability appears to follow a generally rising trend with $N$ which, due to the proportional increase in amplification with $|\mathcal V|$, exceeds the convergence gain predicted by an ideal noiseless restricted-depth Grover search~\cite{zalkagrovers1999} for all even $N \geq 16$ and for odd $N=23$.

 For $z^{\rm MIS}$ targets, the CTQW fits remain tightly clustered around unity across all depths.
 At $p=1$, the effective order is $n = 247 \,[200\!-\!322]$, and at $p=2$ within the limits of numerical precision, the amplification scales directly proportional to $|\mathcal V|$ over the range of considered $N$.
 This can be explained by noting that in $\mathcal G$ (here a ``Lucas'' cube~\cite{munarinilucas2001}), the subspaces defined by odd and even qubits each induce a hypercube of dimension $\lfloor N/2\rfloor$, containing the antipodal pair $0^N \leftrightarrow 1^N$~\cite{desaules2022hypergrid}, for which the hypercube graph is known to exhibit perfect state transfer~\cite{christandl2004perfect}.
-Emulated Rydberg dynamics show similarly strong scaling at depth $p=1$, with $n \geq 261 (\alpha \to 1)$, while depth $p=2$ yields a reduced effective order of $n = 30.5 \,[25.9\!-\!37.3]$.On hardware, amplification follows $n = 5.56 \,[4.79\!-\!6.63]$ at $p=1$, dropping to $n = 3.37 \,[2.75\!-\!4.34]$ at $p=2$.
+Emulated Rydberg dynamics show similarly strong scaling at depth $p=1$, with $n \geq 261 (\alpha \to 1)$, while depth $p=2$ yields a reduced effective order of $n = 30.5 \,[25.9\!-\!37.3]$.
+On hardware, amplification follows $n = 5.56 \,[4.79\!-\!6.63]$ at $p=1$, dropping to $n = 3.37 \,[2.75\!-\!4.34]$ at $p=2$.

 Overall, these results are consistent with the super-linear amplification scaling in $|\mathcal V|$ expected of an efficient phase-walk ansatz, and to a lesser extent with increasing depth.
-The phasor unitary relies on local detuning, which carries a shot-to-shot per-site coherent error of roughly 10\%, leading to deviations from the intended $\pm\pi$ phase shifts that compound across iterations.
+The phase separator relies on local detuning, which carries a shot-to-shot per-site coherent error of roughly 10\%, leading to deviations from the intended $\pm\pi$ phase shifts that compound across iterations.
 This is likely the primary reason for the breakdown of increased convergence at higher $p$, in addition to the effects of incoherent errors from longer program times.
 It is therefore notable that the $z^{\rm half}$ targets still show improved convergence at $p=2$.
 For the $z^{\rm MIS}$ targets, the CTQW dynamics predict convergence near unity across the range of $N$.
-Consequently, the decrease in amplification from $p=1$ to $p=2$ in both emulated and experimentally implemented Rydberg dynamics is consistent with saturation of CTQW-based convergence at $p=1$, where further iterations offer little additional amplification and are outweighed by the loss in success probability from accumulated phase errors.
+Consequently, the decrease in amplification from $p=1$ to $p=2$ in both emulation and on-hardware Rydberg dynamics is consistent with saturation of CTQW-based convergence at $p=1$, where further iterations offer little additional amplification and are outweighed by the loss in success probability from accumulated phase errors.